edheltzel/dotfiles/README.md

 ## The Nitty Gritty

-Originally I used a series of custom scripts to create symlinks, it worked; but I've since switched to using [GNU Stow][STOW].
+Originally, I used a series of custom scripts to create symlinks, and it worked, but I've since switched to using [GNU Stow][STOW].
 This is way easier to manage.

-So with the addition of GNU Stow, I added a `makefile` – I treat this like NPM scripts.
+So, with the addition of GNU Stow, I added a `makefile` – I treat this like NPM scripts.
 You need to be in the root of `~/.dotfiles` to execute any of the `make` tasks.

 The following are available: